Many people use stretching to ease pain and increase flexibility. Yet, how can pain be lessened by touching our toes?

 Stretching can help many aliments.

 While stretching alone isn’t the cure for many health concerns, it helps your body become stronger and more capable of healing.
 We have discovered that almost every physical or mental condition can be improved with careful stretching and exercise.
-While this has a lot to do with the release of endorphins and blood flow, there is more to it than simply the fact that exercise makes you feel good.

 Arthritis can be a debilitating condition where inflammation flares up and cartilage wears down, causing joints to feel stiff and in pain.
 Gentle stretching and exercise can help the blood circulate to reduce inflammation and to lubricate the joints to regain and improve mobility.